 Generally, if content is in by Google’s snapshot, it’s treated just like a traditional page.
 Of course, there are caveats and edge cases, but Google does a really good job at this.

 Here are some of the common issues we see:

 - Indexable URLs – Pages still need unique, distinct, and indexable URLs.
 A pushState does not a URL make.
 There needs to be a real page, with a 200 OK server response for each individual “page” you want to have indexed.
 A single page app needs to allow for server-side URLs for each category, article, or product.

 - Getting pushState right – Use pushState to represent a URL change.
 However, this should represent the canonical URL that has server-side support. pushState mistakes and loose server-side implementation can create duplicate content.

 - ahref and img src – Pages still need links to them.
 Google’s crawl and discovery processes are, generally, the same.
 Put links in href attributes and images in src attributes.
 Google struggles with some various approaches, like putting URLs in data attributes instead of the typical HTML attribute.

-- Content in by the load event is indexable.
+- Content in by the load event (or 5 second timeout) is indexable.